ebkalderon/renderdoc-rs/README.md

 These bindings require that RenderDoc be installed on the target machine, with either `renderdoc.dll` or `librenderdoc.so` visible from your`PATH`.

-For more details on how to use this API to integrate with the RenderDoc profiler, see the [in-application API][in-app] Documentation.
+For more details on how to use this API to integrate your game or renderer with the RenderDoc profiler, consult the [in-application API][in-app] documentation.

 [in-app]: https://renderdoc.org/docs/in_application_api.html